 - The DeeDee twins do this to Dana in Batman Beyond: Return of the Joker when they are dancing with Terry do get her out of the way so they can gang up on him.

-- In one episode of Phineas and Ferb, during a flashback to a soccer game, Baljeet and Mishti both use this to bounce the other out of the way.
+- In one episode during a flashback to a soccer game, Baljeet and Mishti both use this to bounce the other out of the way.

 - Subverted when Perry and Candice switched bodies and tried to hit Doofenschmirtz with his tail, only to realise he no longer had one.

-- In a short of House of Mouse called "Housesitters", Pete use his rear to throw mickey mouse from the outhouse.
+- In a House of Mouse short called "Housesitters", Pete uses his rear to throw Mickey Mouse from the outhouse.